fraggerfox/countdown-timer/README.md

 * The interval increments are 5 Minutes, instead of 1 minute, this was done to avoid the rather long drop down list.

+* A new checkbox has been added (Allow Overtime) which if unchecked, prevents the timer to count up (default behavior) once the allocated time has run out.
+  Also shows a flashing "TIME OVER" message on the screen.

 * Removed the Google Analytics and related scripts.

 * "Un-minified" the CSS file.